skip-mev/connect/providers/websockets/README.md

 The current set of supported providers are:

+* [Bitstamp](./bitstamp/README.md) - Bitstamp is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
+Bitstamp is a **primary data source** for the oracle.
 * [ByBit](./bybit/README.md) - ByBit is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
 ByBit is a **primary data source** for the oracle.
 * [Coinbase](./coinbase/README.md) - Coinbase is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
 Coinbase is a **primary data source** for the oracle.
 * [Crypto.com](./cryptodotcom/README.md) - Crypto.com is a cryptocurrency exchange that provides a free API for fetching cryptocurrency data.
 Crypto.com is a **primary data source** for the oracle.